Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 | Risk 2 – Low | Language that is harmful, but is not direct to an individual or group, such as:
 •	Words that are rude, vulgar, offensive or abusive to anyone.
 •	Views or attitudes that are biased, unfair or disrespectful towards any group of people based on their identity or characteristics.
-•	Stereotypes that are negative or false positive, meaning they either portray a group of people in a bad or inaccurate way.
+•	Stereotypes that are negative or false positive, meaning they either portray a group of people in a bad or inaccurate way.|
- |
 | Risk 4 – Medium               | Language that targets individuals or groups based on their identity, such as race, ethnicity, religion, gender, sexual orientation, disability, or any other characteristic or Direct verbal sentiment-motivated insults and negative comments intended to hurt an individual or a group of people based on their attributes |
-| Risk 6 – High             | Group characterizations that makes a differentiation between the groups and other social groups appealing to take harmful and violent actions against an Identity Group based on their attributes
+| Risk 6 – High                 | Group characterizations that makes a differentiation between the groups and other social groups appealing to take harmful and violent actions against an Identity Group based on their attributes:
 -	Hate speech propaganda that can be perceived as a direct threat against the Identity Groups or that calls for violence against the Identity Groups
 -	Texts that allegedly claim one group’s superiority over those with any of the attributes of the Identity Groups to justify discrimination, segregation, or exclusion and call for subjugation and domination
 -	Glorification of Nazi and SS symbolism, KKK and Confederate flag outside of historical, educational or artistic settings